 Is this Good for New or Old SI Joint Injuries?

 I was wondering if this product would help with an old SIJ Injury.
 In case the ligament seems overstretched and chronic.

 In other words would your program be ideal for fresher injuries or would it deal with an old nagging one as well?

-It is good for old and new SI joint injuries.
+It is suitable for old and new SI common injuries.

-Even if someone has an old SI joint injury and they were looking at preventing an SI joint flare-up, I would get them to do Stage 3 exercises.
+Even if someone has an old SI joint injury and is looking at preventing an SI communal flare-up, I would get them to do Stage 3 exercises.

 A Kind Word about MIRU

 Congratulations again on MIRU.
 It is a tremendous resource that has proven extremely beneficial.